 In August of even numbered years, Brussels holds a flower carpet festival in this square.
 Intricate designs are made using thousands of flowers based on a different theme each time.
 It only lasts a few days, but it’s an amazing sight to see.
-This year’s festival is August 14-17, 2014, but check here for dates to plan your trip to Brussels to see it.
+Check here for dates to plan your trip to Brussels to see it.

 A short walk from the square, you’ll find the famous Manneken Pis.
 This peeing boy statue is often dressed in silly outfits, and you never know what he’ll be wearing from one day to the next.
 He has 800 outfits!

 The Royal Palace opens its doors to the public every summer and it’s free of charge.
 A number of rooms are open for you to see, sort of like a museum, with some impressive displays of antiques and art.
-This years dates are July 22 – September 7, 2014.
-Check here for more info and future dates.
+Check here for more info and exact dates.

 Like comics?
 Belgium is known for them.
 The Smurfs originated here, along with many others.
 Visit the Belgium Comic Strip Center for a closer look at the humor.